C191068/Ali_Khatami_EtherJs8/README.md

  Now in that way if somebody does get into our account <br>

  our private key is not sitting in plain text <br>
+ It is encrypted and to decrypt it requires password <br>

+ which only we know <br>